-Despite initial scepticism by the project participants concerning the measurement instruments it was found that the research results, as explained in the questionnaire responses, provided a good picture of the problems and issues facing the department.
-By using independently collected data it was possible to verify the thinking of key individuals in the department as to the strengths and weaknesses of the systems currently in place.
-As a consequence, the department has been able to move forward confidently in the expectation that the changes and solutions it is putting in place are soundly based in fact, and not just opinion.
+Despite initial scepticism by the project participants concerning the measurement instruments, it was found that the research results, as explained in the questionnaire responses, provided a clear indication of the problems and issues facing the organisation.
+By using independently collected data it was possible to verify the thinking of key individuals in the organisation as to the strengths and weaknesses of the systems currently in place.
+As a consequence, the organisation has been able to move forward confidently in the expectation that the changes and solutions it is putting in place are soundly based on fact, and not just opinion.

-The objective of this research is to investigate the impact of the various cultural variables on project performance, which then allows patterns, in which alliancing contracts work and other patterns where traditional contracts work, to be defined.
-The research was carried out by investigating the organisational structure, culture and commitment in a large public sector organisation in Queensland Australia and to identify the key issues affecting project performance.
-In order to do so, an audit was carried out to find out where the organisation currently stands, along with questionnaires, interviews and case studies which were conducted in order to validate the results.
-Hence, the study was triangulated and the results presented here distil the key research issues and findings that came from this particular piece of research.
+The objective of this research is to investigate the impact of the various cultural variables on project performance, which then allows patterns, in which alliancing contracts work, and other patterns where traditional contracts work, to be defined.
+The research was carried out by investigating the organisational structure, culture and commitment in a large public sector organisation in Queensland, Australia.
+Key issues affecting project performance were also identified.
+In order to do so, an audit was performed to find out where the organisation currently stands and questionnaires, interviews and case studies were conducted in order to validate the results.
+Hence, the study was triangulated and the results presented here distil the key research issues and findings that came from this research project.